-Camp and other miscellaneous exploration equipment owned by the Company is maintained at our La Ronge warehouse.
+Camp and other miscellaneous exploration equipment owned by the Company was maintained at our La Ronge warehouse.
 Equipment rental income is comprised of income from charging exploration projects for the rental of this equipment.
-The Company did not have equipment rentals in Q116, Q216 or Q416.
-In Q316, the rental income is related to the rental of tents and camp supplies to a third party.
+In Q217, the rental income is related to the rental of tents and camp supplies to a 3rd party.
+The La Ronge facility and certain property and equipment was sold on February 2, 2017 for \$310,000.